 Use a mosquito net if you are concerned about insects or very allergic to stings and bites.
 The great biodiversity of the region includes a wide assortment of insects.
 Fortunately, we do not have swarms of biting insects and most are not harmful in Monteverde.
 You are likely to encounter insects such as moths, beetles, bees, caterpillars, and mosquitoes, as well as non-insects such as scorpions, ticks, and spiders.
 Unless you are allergic, the bites or stings of these creatures are generally not life-threatening.
 They may be painful or cause irritation for which anti-itch cream or ice is helpful.
-Monteverde ticks are not known to carry diseases; yellow fever, malaria, and dengue have not been contracted to date in Monteverde; there is a low presence of assassin bugs in the zone; and scorpions are not deadly.
+Monteverde ticks are not known to carry diseases and the scoprions are not deadly.
+Zika, dengue, Chikungunya, yellow fever, and malaria have not been contracted to date in Monteverde.
+There is a low presence of assassin or Chagas bugs.